The Good's Gone: Background and composition

 This song begins with Pete Townshend playing the highest notes of the Bm7 chord on his Rickenbacker guitar.
 The verses have that chord played, followed by three consecutive A5 chords and another Bm7 chord, and the choruses have A5 played twice followed by B5.
 According to Atkins, the "arpeggio guitar figure" is extremely unusual compared to other songs.
 He also notes the dramatic chord changes on the song.
 Bob Carruthers states that the guitar lick runs through the entire song, albeit with minor differences.
 Segretto writes that it captures "the early Who's thuggish menace", stating that it is a "snarling threat."
-He also writes that lyrically, it's an undoubtable breakup song, and also states that it presents the listener with a rather nihilistic approach to the subject.
+He also writes that lyrically, it's an undoubtedly breakup song, and also states that it presents the listener with a rather nihilistic approach to the subject.
 However, Atkins suggests that it is actually about persuasion, with lyrics that indicate an earlier relationship.
 It was recorded on 10 November 1965 at IBC Studios in one of the last studio sessions for My Generation, something most likely attributed to its complexity.
 Daltrey's vocals on the song were double-tracked.